Children's Food and Beverage Advertising Initiative (CFBAI)

 Recent CFBAI News

-Leading food companies deliver excellent compliance on their kids’ food advertising commitments.
-CFBAI’s Report on Compliance and Progress During 2017 finds that the 18 companies participate in CFBAI achieved excellent compliance with their commitments to advertise to children under age 12 only foods that meet CFBAI’s Uniform Nutrition Criteria or to not engage in advertising to children.
+CFBAI reports excellent compliance by CFBAI and CCAI participants in 2018.
+CFBAI’s Report on Compliance and Progress During 2018 finds that all 18 CFBAI companies achieved full compliance with their commitments to advertise to children under age 12 only foods that meet CFBAI’s Uniform Nutrition Criteria or to not engage in advertising to children.
+The nine confection companies that participated in CCAI, a program modeled on CFBAI for small and medium-sized confection companies, also met their program commitments.

 Keurig Dr Pepper Joins CFBAI.
 Arlington, VA – Children’s Food and Beverage Advertising Initiative (CFBAI) is pleased to welcome Keurig Dr Pepper (KDP) as the newest program participant.
 Earlier this year, KDP agreed to advertise only foods that comply with CFBAI’s Uniform Nutrition Criteria in advertising directed to children under age 12.
 KDP’s CFBAI pledge went into effect in July 2019.